Prep Time: 12 minutes

 - 3 Tbsp. fish sauce

-- 2 heaping tsp. brown sugar OR tradional Asian palm sugar
+- 2 heaping Tbsp. brown sugar OR tradional Asian palm sugar1

-- 1/2 to 1 tsp. chili flakes (dried crushed chili), or more to taste (for those with sensitive stomachs, this can be reduced to just a pinch)
+- 1/8 tsp. (or more) chili flakes/dried crushed chili (for those with sensitive stomachs, this can be reduced to just a pinch)

 - Combine all 'Marinade' ingredients together in a large cup.
 Stir well to dissolve sugar.